-Some links from this website may contain affiliate links, which means I will earn a small percentage of commission if you choose to make a purchase at no extra cost to you in support of the creative work I do.
-Having said that, I will only recommend and endorse products which I use so I know they will be beneficial to you as well.
+Disclaimer: Some links from this website may contain affiliate links, which means I will earn a small percentage of commission if you choose to make a purchase at no extra cost to you.
+However, I will only recommend and endorse products which I use so I know they will be beneficial to you as well.

 So lets get into it!

 - First, open your Illustrator program or if you are just getting started, you can purchase a plan or trial your free 30 Day here.